mehulagg/gitlab_test/doc/user/application_security/dast/index.md

 The option `--auto-update-addons false` instructs ZAP not to update add-ons.

-`-z` passes the quoted `-silent` parameter to ZAP.
+The option `-z` passes the quoted `-silent` parameter to ZAP.
 The `-silent` parameter ensures ZAP does not make any unsolicited requests including checking for updates.

 ## Reports